travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 - `Platform machine`: The virtual machine that runs most of the Travis web components.
 This is the machine your domain is pointing to.
 - `Worker machine`: The worker machine(s) run your builds.

-## Backup your encryption key
+## Back up your encryption key

-This key is a very important building block in Travis CI Enterprise.
-It is used to encrypt certain parts of your production database. _Without this key the information in the database is not recoverable._ To make sure that the database remains accessible we ask you to make a backup of this key by following the steps below:
+Without the encryption key you cannot access the information in your production database.
+To make sure that you can always recover your database, make a backup of this key:

-- open a ssh connection to the platform machine
+1. open a ssh connection to the platform machine
-- run `travis bash`.
+2. run `travis bash`.
 This will open a bash session with `root` privileges into the Travis container.
-- Then run `cat /usr/local/travis/etc/travis/config/travis.yml | grep -A1 encryption:`.
+3. Then run `cat /usr/local/travis/etc/travis/config/travis.yml | grep -A1 encryption:`.
 Create a backup of value getting printed on the screen by either  writing it down on a piece of paper or storing it on a different computer.

+> Without this key the information in the database is not recoverable.

 ## Create a backup of the data directories